Brač Travel Guide

 If you consider to make a gourmet or wine tasting tour, contact tourist agency IDI I VIDI.

-Hit the ferry to Split (50 min ride only) for a day or night trip.
-Yes, the last ferry from Split to Supetar departures round midnight in the summer season and you can make an evening trip to Split for an open-air concert, or performance!
+Board a ferry to Split (50 min ride only) for a day or night trip.
+Yes, the last ferry from Split to Supetar departures around midnight in the summer season and you can make an evening trip to Split for an open-air concert, or performance!
 If you board a ferry to Split in a morning, you have the whole day to explore the Diocletian’s town, even to join one of exciting guiding tour of Split.

 Visiting Split by night